dmijatovic/dv4all-wcp/LERNA.md

 lerna list

 # bootstrap - hoisting node_modules at the top
+# NOTE! if there are errors with package versions
+# references you might need to delete node_modules
+# from all packages
 lerna bootstrap --hoist

 # add axios and typescript as dependency TO ALL packages